 – Hollis, 1993

 A passage is a journey or adventure across an unfamiliar terrain in order to move from one place to another.
-Uncertainty and the unexpected are our constant travelling companions during the midlife passage.
-Along the way we must constantly endure the difficulties that we find ourselves in.
+Uncertainty and the unexpected are our constant traveling companions during the midlife passage.
+Along the way, we must constantly endure the difficulties that we find ourselves in.
 Inside of these difficulties we hear the fierce call of our destiny.

 How long does it take to complete the passage?
 The midlife passage is not a phase of life that has clearly identifiable chronological start and end points.
 Personal transformation does not easily lend itself to the mechanics of time-keeping.
 The middle passage is less about the duration of time and more about the depth of our experience in time.
 In the end, some people may experience relatively smooth and short passage, while others remain confined in the midlife passage until death’s release.